-Ling, FYY, Ong, SY, Ke, Y, Wang, SQ & Zou, P 2014, 'Drivers and barriers to adopting relational contracting practices in public projects: Comparative study of Beijing and Sydney', International Journal of Project Management, vol. 32, no. 2, pp. 275-285.View/Download from: UTS OPUS or Publisher's site
+Ling, FYY, Ong, SY, Ke, Y, Wang, SQ & Zou, P 2014, 'Drivers and barriers to adopting relational contracting practices in public projects: Comparative study of Beijing and Sydney', International Journal of Project Management, vol. 32, no. 2, pp. 275-285.View/Download from: Publisher's site

 When contracting parties adopt relational contracting (RC) as opposed to formal contracting stance, the construction project may achieve good outcomes.
 However, public projects usually face more constraints in adopting RC, as close relationships may lead to allegations of corruption.
 The aim of this study is to undertake a comparative analysis of drivers and barriers to adopting RC practices in public construction projects in two different markets viz. a centrally planned economy and a free market economy by investigating practices in Beijing and Sydney.
 The survey research design was adopted and data of public construction projects in Beijing and Sydney were collected using a structured questionnaire.
 The results revealed that relationship quality and level of harmony among contracting parties are significantly good in both cities.
 In Sydney, the level of inter-personal relations between contractors and consultants is significantly higher than in Beijing.
 It was found that the same 18 factors drive contracting parties in Beijing and Sydney to adopt RC practices, and in 6 instances, these are significantly greater drivers in Sydney.
 The barriers to adopting RC practices are totally dissimilar in both cities.
 Contracting parties in Beijing could not adopt more RC practices because of a lack of training in relational arrangement and public clients lack initiative in adopting RC practices.
 The conservative industry culture that encourages preservation of the status quo is also prevalent in Beijing.
 In Sydney, the only significant barrier is public sector accountability concerns.
 To cultivate readiness to embrace RC practices, it is suggested that industry professionals and the government adopt recommendations highlighted in this study according to the type of market structure.

-Ling, FYY, Ning, Y, Ke, Y & Kumaraswamy, MM 2013, 'Modeling relational transaction and relationship quality among team members in public projects in Hong Kong', Automation in Construction, vol. 36, pp. 16-24.View/Download from: UTS OPUS or Publisher's site
+Ling, FYY, Ning, Y, Ke, Y & Kumaraswamy, MM 2013, 'Modeling relational transaction and relationship quality among team members in public projects in Hong Kong', Automation in Construction, vol. 36, pp. 16-24.View/Download from: Publisher's site

 Prior studies have found that relational contracting (RC) practices are helpful in nurturing good relationships among project team members.
 These empirical studies, however, did not differentiate by project type (i.e., public or private projects).
 In reality, the situation faced in public projects would be different from that of private projects since for example, some public sector participants may be indifferent to, concerned about or indeed opposed to, building close relationships with private sector counterparts.
 In the context of public construction projects, this study aims to develop models to explain the association between relationship quality and the extent to which RC practices are adopted.
 Data were collected via a questionnaire survey in Hong Kong, China.
 Using Multiple Linear Regression and Partial Least Square-Structural Equation Modeling (PLS-SEM), models for predicting the relationship quality among project team members were developed.
 The mathematical equations were validated by a case study.
 The models show that the relationship quality among project team members can be predicted by the extent to which these RC practices are implemented: (i) adoption of flexible strategies; (ii) readiness to compromise on unclear issues; (iii) willingness to commit on a long-term basis; (iv) attitude towards teamwork; (v) trust among team members; (vi) sharing of project information; (vii) understanding among team members; and (viii) alignment of the objectives of different parties.
 The models are recommended to public clients, consultants and contractors that aim to achieve good relationships in public projects.

-Sheng, H, Liang, W, Wang, SQ & Ke, Y 2013, 'PPP project risk relationships based on the interpretive structure model', Advances in Information Sciences and Service Sciences, vol. 5, no. 9, pp. 618-627.View/Download from: UTS OPUS or Publisher's site
+Sheng, H, Liang, W, Wang, SQ & Ke, Y 2013, 'PPP project risk relationships based on the interpretive structure model', Advances in Information Sciences and Service Sciences, vol. 5, no. 9, pp. 618-627.View/Download from: Publisher's site

 Risk management is important for public-private partnerships (PPP).
 A clear comprehension about the relationships among the risk factors involved in PPP projects will be helpful to manage these risks more effectively.
 This article, firstly establishes a risk system involving 20 risk factors for PPP projects through identification of risk factors and analysis of the interrelationships between each pair of them, and then employs the interpretive structure model (ISM) system structure analysis method to analyse the risk system.
 Based on the analysis, this article proposes a risk system structural model showing the relations among all the 20 risk factors and, pursuant to the model’s characteristics, classifying them into three categories: dominating factors, transferring factors and indicating factors.
 The article finally proposes some suggestions on managing the risks in each category by considering their specific attributes.

-Cheung, E, Chan, APC, Lam, PTI, Chan, DWM & Ke, Y 2012, 'A comparative study of critical success factors for public private partnerships (PPP) between Mainland China and the Hong Kong Special Administrative Region', Facilities, vol. 30, no. 13, pp. 647-666.View/Download from: UTS OPUS or Publisher's site
+Cheung, E, Chan, APC, Lam, PTI, Chan, DWM & Ke, Y 2012, 'A comparative study of critical success factors for public private partnerships (PPP) between Mainland China and the Hong Kong Special Administrative Region', Facilities, vol. 30, no. 13, pp. 647-666.View/Download from: Publisher's site

 – This paper aims to explore the critical success factors (CSFs) necessary for adopting public private partnerships (PPPs) in both Mainland China and Hong Kong.